petarturukalo/rpibld/README.md

 here, and is where the bootloader looks for the OS (and its data) to load.
 The image partition can be created with `fdisk`, and shall be a MBR primary partition large enough to store the OS files.
-The image partition does not need to be formatted with a file system, as the image is just stored as raw bytes at the start of the partition.
+The image partition does not need to be formatted with a file system, as the image is stored as raw bytes at the start of the partition.

 Compile the imager with `make imager`.
 Run it with help arguments `-h` or `--help` to see how to use it to image a partition.

+TODO mention where to fin default files to make image out of. also mention default provided dtb assumes root file system is on 2nd partition in its boot args. mention which raspbian pulled them from

 ## Bootloader